Debugging Python in VSCode

 Screenshot

-Under normal circumstances, you shouldn’t have to restart VSCode.
-Go back to the debug menu.
-When you click on create a launch json file again, a Python option should be available.
-Alternatively, VSCode may simply make the selection for you and automatically generate a json file.
+Go back to the Debug menu.
+When you click Create a launch json file again, a Python option should become available.
+Alternatively, VSCode may simply make the selection for you and automatically generate a JSON file.

 Screenshot

-Debugging current file
+Debugging current Python file

-Open up the file you want to debug.
+Open up the Python file you want to debug.
 In our case, it is the file with the code example above.
 A faded red dot will appear when you hover over on the left-hand side of the line number.
 If you click on this dot, it will set a breakpoint.

 Screenshot